10 End Of Summer Cleaning Tips

 The end of summer means trading your sleeveless tops and flip flops for warmer clothes.
 With the kids back in school (homeschool or otherwise) we have a little more time for other things, and now is a great time to do an end of summer clean up!

 Here are some end of summer cleaning tips and tricks:

 Wash And Store The Beach Towels

 Since the outdoor pool and beach season has come to an end, give those beach towels their much-needed cleaning and disinfecting before you prepare them for storage.

-Disinfect the towels by using the hottest water temperature that the fabric will allow and add a small amount of fabric softener (you can score a FREE Downy Unstopable!) that will make the towels not only soft but smelling great.
+Disinfect the towels by using the hottest water temperature that the fabric will allow and add a small amount of fabric softener that will make the towels not only soft but smell great.

 Change Your Air Conditioner Filters